- Gemini Home

 The Instrument Scientists for GMOS are German Gimeno (GMOS-S) and Kathy Roth (GMOS-N).

-New Red-Sensitive CCDs manufactured by Hamamatsu Photonics have been purchased for GMOS-N, more information regarding these CCDs is available on the GMOS-N Array (Hamamatsu) webpages.
-Installation of these devices has met with some difficulty and the project is delayed.
-As an interim solution the original GMOS-N array has been replaced with deep depletion devices from e2v, more information is available regarding these CCDs on the GMOS-N Array (e2v DD) webpages.
-See the Status and Availability webpage for more details on the Hamamatsu project and timeline for installation in both GMOS-N and GMOS-S.
+New Red-Sensitive CCDs manufactured by Hamamatsu Photonics were installed at GMOS-S in June 2014; more information regarding these CCDs is available on the GMOS-S Array (Hamamatsu) webpages.
+The GMOS-N array features the deep depletion devices from e2v: more information about it can be found on the GMOS-N Array (e2v DD) webpages.
+See the Status and Availability webpage for more details on the Hamamatsu project.

-In order to allow observers to take advantage of the wavelength regime opened up by the new detectors on GMOS-N, we have installed two new filters (Z and Y) for imaging and band limited spectroscopy in the far red.
-These new filters are available now, although the Y-filter will only be scientifically useful once the new Hamamatsu CCDs are commissioned.
+In order to allow observers to take advantage of the wavelength regime opened up by the new detectors, we have installed two new filters (Z and Y) for imaging and band limited spectroscopy in the far red at both GMOS.
+These new filters are available now.
 See the GMOS filters webpage for more details.

 See the Status and Availability page for current instrument configurations.